 UGA Arts Lab Cluster

-The University of Georgia Arts Council is spearheading a new, multi-year initiative to enhance research, practice and community engagement in the arts.
+In 2021 the University of Georgia Arts Council spearheaded a three-year initiative to enhance research, practice and community engagement in the arts.

-The Arts Lab Cluster includes Arts Lab Faculty Fellowships for faculty that will facilitate faculty research and practice projects, and new fellowships for graduate students.
+The Arts Lab Cluster included Arts Lab Faculty Fellowships for faculty to facilitate faculty research and practice projects, and new fellowships for graduate students.

-The Arts Lab Cluster also houses a community-engaged music project known as the Athens Hip Hop Harmonic that brings UGA faculty, students and local Hip Hop artists together to collaborate in a series of community performances.
+The Arts Lab Cluster also housed a community-engaged music project known as the Athens Hip Hop Harmonic, which UGA faculty, students and local Hip Hop artists together to collaborate in a series of community performances.

-In addition to the Office of the Provost, the Office of Research, Graduate School, Franklin College of Arts and Sciences, and the Willson Center provide funding for the initiative.
+In addition to the Office of the Provost, the Office of Research, Graduate School, Franklin College of Arts and Sciences, and the Willson Center provided funding for the initiative.

 Faculty and Graduate Fellowships